 |The conservation scores are the highest values among those of the involved locations.

 |The column clinicalAssociation is handled the same way as SNVs: if there is an rs ID associated with the indel, and dbSNP reports a clinical association, it is recorded.

 |No annotation is available for these columns: aminoAcids, proteinPosition, polyPhen, chimpAllele, AfricanHapMapFreq, EuropeanHapMapFreq, AsianHapMapFreq.

 |Identifying a submitted indel with one in dbSNP is problematic.
 The dbSNP variations with insertion or deletion genotypes that are within 10 bases of

 any involved location are collected.
 If there is only one, its rs ID is reported in the rsID column.|

 It there is more than one, a choice must be made.

-no match, the indel with the nearest location is chosen.
+the indel with the nearest location is chosen.
 If there is one match, it is reported.
 If there are multiple matches, we try to match the actual

 alleles (unless the submitted indel is complex, in which case this step is skipped).
 If there is no match,